daisukeiot/Azure-IoT-Messaging/EventHubs/README.md

 ## Scenario 4 : With Partition Id

 You may send events with specific partition with `Partition Id`

+> [!TIP]
+> Notice all events are sent to respective partition as specified
+> With this, you have full control over which partition you need to listen to

 ```bash
 Enqueue at 2020/03/24 11:33:33:852 | Seq # 0107 | Partition 0 | Offset : 006344 | Data Message # 00 to Partition 0